qzq92/CapstoneProj-G.A/README.md

 ## Acknowledgement

 ### Data source
-Traffic images were scraped on 20 March 2021 from 0000 to 2359 hours periodic at 1 minute intervals via Data.gov.sg by running my own scrap_lta_cctv.py file which would make a web API call to data.gov.sg via https://api.data.gov.sg/v1/transport/traffic-images.
+Traffic images were scraped during the period of **20 March 2021** from **0000 to 2359 hours** periodic at 1 minute intervals via Data.gov.sg by running my own scrap_lta_cctv.py file which would make a web API call to data.gov.sg via https://api.data.gov.sg/v1/transport/traffic-images.
 Details on the parameters returned from the API can be referenced in the following link: [Traffic images](https://data.gov.sg/dataset/traffic-images).

 Data was tidied up and stored under LTAdatasets folder(available on Google Drive for download) which are grouped in folders by CCTV IDs representing different CCTV locations in Singapore, (eg. 1001).
-The dataset can be downloaded via [Dataset](https://drive.google.com/file/d/16oQZaxut5It0w1zQXFlTTB1gB6jktqAy/view?usp=sharing).
+The dataset can be downloaded via [Dataset](https://drive.google.com/file/d/1LMBT6EU_hvXWR03-rN32gkxA-RTf76_Q/view?usp=sharing).
 Upon downloading, please extract and place it in the working directory where the repo is cloned.
-There would be 87 folders with 4 digit identifier containing traffic footages of a particular location.
+There would be 87 folders (identified by 4 digit identifiers) containing traffic footages of a particular location.

 In each subfolders, it contains subfolders named *annotate* and *unannotate* CCTV footages.
-In the *annotate* subfolder, there are 100 images which comprises 50 images representing traffic footages from 6AM to 10AM period and another 50 images representing traffic footages from 6PM to 10PM period.
+In the *annotate* subfolder, there are **100** images which comprises **50** images representing traffic footages from **6AM to 10AM** period and another **50** images representing traffic footages from 6PM to 10PM period.
 All other time periods traffic footages are stored in "unannotate" folder.

-Due to time constraints, only 27 CCTV IDs comprising of 100 images in the annotated subfolders were manually annotated by myself for model training purposes. **Please note that the images are not in HD format and hence images maybe blurry for some locations in conjunction with environment factors.**
+Due to time constraints, only **27** CCTV IDs, each comprising 100 images in the annotated subfolders were manually annotated by myself for model training purposes during the course. **Please note that the images are not in HD format and hence images maybe blurry for some locations in conjunction with environment factors.**

-Stitched video of images in the 27 stated CCTV IDs are also available if you want to test model inference on video instead.[Stitched video download] (https://drive.google.com/file/d/1hgiw6rlvBf9W1ApU4UIFBbEjAiQC1xoT/view?usp=sharing)
+Stitched video of images from the **27** stated CCTV IDs are available for download if you want to test out the model for inference on video instead.[Stitched video download] (https://drive.google.com/file/d/1hgiw6rlvBf9W1ApU4UIFBbEjAiQC1xoT/view?usp=sharing)

-The IDs are:
+The annotated IDs are:
 - 1001 to 1006 (inclusive)
 - 1501 to 1505 (inclusive)
-- 2701 to 2706 (inclusive) and 2708
+- 2701 to 2705 (inclusive) and 2708
 - 3702, 3704 and 3705
 - 8701, 8702, 8704 and 8706
 - 9704, 9705 and 9706

+(**Update: Included vehicle annotation information for 2706 as of end Sep 2022**)

 ### Annotation tool used for annotating data: Makesense.ai
 - Web link to annotation tool: [Makesense.ai](https://www.makesense.ai/)